CA SB 219: A Guide to California’s Climate Disclosure Rule

 2. Measure Scope 1 and 2 Emissions

-In the first year of compliance, you only have to report your Scope 1 and 2 emissions, so this should be your first area of focus.
-In carbon accounting, these are typically the easiest emissions to collect and calculate.
+In the first year of compliance, you only have to report Scope 1 and 2 emissions, so this should be your first area of focus.
+In carbon accounting, these are typically the easiest emissions to collect and calculate:

-• Scope 1: Relates to the direct emissions from your owned facilities and vehicles.
+• Scope 1: Direct emissions from sources your company owns or controls, such as facilities and vehicles.

 3. Align with TCFD Reporting